musevlt/mpdaf/doc/oldchangelog.rst

   pixtables.
 * Remove ``cos(delta)`` correction for positioned pixtables.
 * Use directly the binary mask in ``extract_from_mask``.
-* Allow to use a boolean mask for pixtable selections.
+* Allow one to use a boolean mask for pixtable selections.

 Sources
 ~~~~~~~